This Easy Chicken Noodle Casserole is made with egg noodles, chicken breast, a creamy, tasty filling and topped with buttered bread crumbs!

 - Preheat oven to 350F degrees.
 Spray 9 x 13 baking dish with non-stick cooking spray.

-- Sprinkle top with Panko bread crumbs.
+- Pour mixture into prepared baking dish.
+Sprinkle top evenly with 1 cup panko bread crumbs.

 - Bake uncovered for about 30-35 minutes until bubbly and top is golden brown.